tswow/tswow-wiki-0.13/Introduction/4_CustomClass.md

     .createClass('tswow-introduction','necromancy-skill',NECROMANCER_CLASS.ID)
 NECROMANCY_SKILL.Name.enGB.set(`Necromancy`)

-// Truly the epitome of creativity.
-Bravo export const DEATH_SKILL = std.SkillLines
+// Truly the epitome of creativity export const DEATH_SKILL = std.SkillLines
     .createClass('tswow-introduction','death-skill',NECROMANCER_CLASS.ID)

 DEATH_SKILL.Name.enGB.set(`Death`)
 ```

+We won't use these until the next tutorial, so you can just leave them like this for now.

+## Summary

+In this tutorial, we have:

+- Created a basic custom class
+- Modified the character selection screen
+- Modified the stats of our class
+- Created SkillLines that will be used to define what spells belongs to our class.

-We won't use these for anything yet, so just leave them there until the next tutorial, where we will [create custom spells for our class](5_CustomSpells.md).
+In the next tutorial, we will [create custom spells for our new class](5_CustomSpells.md).